 Jaguar F-Pace information: everything you need to know if you own it, are thinking of buying one or just want to find out more about Jag's first crossover.
 Click on the links below for all of CAR magazine’s news, reviews, videos, scoops and spy photos of the F-Pace SUV range.

-The Jag F-Pace is the company's first-ever crossover - it's finally relenting and joining the 4x4 set.
-Don't expect this to be a mud-plugger, though; that's what sister brand Land Rover is for.
-Rather, this is a family-focused, sporting sports utility vehicle and is designed to be at the sportier end of the scale.
+The I-Pace might be making the headlines, but the Jaguar F-Pace was the company's first-ever crossover – and it marks the moment it finally relented and joined the 4x4 set.
+It's not a mud-plugger, though; that's what sister brand Land Rover is for.
+Rather, this is a family-focused, sporting sports utility vehicle designed to be at the sportier end of the scale.
 For more information on the F-Pace, click on our further stories on the links below.

 60sec road test

-The F-Pace is based on the same aluminium-intensive architecture as the new XF and XE, but adds four-wheel drive for some go-anywhere grunt.
-A manual is available, but most use the familiar ZF eight-speed automatic, which suits this car down to the ground.
-This is a resolutely on-road focused car, and Jaguar has given it handling, performance and dynamism that are close to the Porsche Macan for class honours.
-A range of Ingenium four-cylinder and V6 petrol and diesel engines is offered - and we expect a go-faster R, and maybe SVR, version won't be far behind.
+The F-Pace is based on the same aluminium-intensive architecture as the new XF and XE, but adds four-wheel drive for some go-anywhere – well, most places – grunt.
+A manual is available, but most use the familiar ZF eight-speed automatic, which suits this car perfectly.
+This is a resolutely on-road focused car, and Jaguar has given it handling, performance and dynamism that are in the same neighbourhood as the Porsche Macan at least.
+A range of Ingenium four-cylinder and V6 petrol and diesel engines is offered, and for those that want a little more F-Pace, there's also a SVR version.